-One of the most popular plastic surgery procedures is the tummy tuck, also called abdominoplasty.
+At Visage Clinic in Toronto, the tummy tuck is one of the most popular plastic surgery procedures.
 People turn to this extremely gratifying surgery after working hard to maintain a healthy lifestyle with a nutritious diet and regular exercise and shedding extra pounds.
 No matter how many crunches you do, sometimes there are still pockets of stubborn fat or areas of sagging, excess skin.
-Dr. Marc DuPéré, a Royal College-certified surgeon with years of experience, can address these concerns with a tummy tuck in Toronto for both men and women.
+Dr. Marc DuPéré, a Royal College-certified surgeon with years of experience, can address these concerns with a tummy tuck for both men and women.

 WARNING: This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 This very lively, young 29 year mother of one is a professional salsa dancer.
 Though she danced all throughout her pregnancy and continued exercising after her baby trying to get her body in shape, nothing helped.
 She had severe stretch marks or stria especially below the navel. &nb...
 Read On

 This lovely 48 year old was a single mother who just wanted to feel good about how her body looked.
 During her pregnancy, which was normal, her skin was stretched beyond it tensile strength.
 As a result she ended up with loose skin that hung over her panties, an overly large belly button and ...
 Read On

 This very lovely and fashionable lady had a post-baby tummy that she was extremely unhappy with.
 Looking for a solution to tighten up her abdomen, she worked out regularly with a trainer.
 The rest of her body was great, but nothing worked to tighten the loose skin and muscles of her abdo...
 Read On